rewardenv/reward/docs/configuration/xdebug.md

 ### PhpStorm

 When it receives the first request, PHP Storm should prompt you if the "Server" configuration is missing.
-The below image demonstrates how this is setup; the important settings are these:
+The below image demonstrates how this is set up; the important settings are these:

 * Name: `clnt-docker` (this is the value of the `REWARD_ENV_NAME` variable in the `.env` file appended with a `-docker` suffix)
 * Host: `127.0.0.1`